 Next Steps After Completing a Cybersecurity Bootcamp

 Cybersecurity bootcamps offer many professional benefits, including opportunities to pursue lucrative, in-demand careers.
 After graduation, students can continue their education at the graduate or undergraduate levels or pursue employment as security assessors, testers, or specialists.

 Popular Cybersecurity Careers

 Cybersecurity bootcamps can open the door to exciting technical careers with annual average salaries of over $70,000 per year.
 Graduates can work in security assessment, software development, analysis, and forensics.

 Vulnerability assessors conduct security audits to identify flaws and weaknesses in companies' cybersecurity firewalls during system setups.
 After conducting audits, vulnerability assessors prepare and present reports detailing their findings.
 They also make recommendations for improving operating system security.

 These professionals look for flaws in cybersecurity systems.
 Unlike vulnerability assessors, penetration testers focus on established systems instead of new ones.
 Bootcamps and certification programs can help professionals gain skills for this job.
 Bachelor's degrees can prepare penetration testers for higher-level responsibilities.

 Security specialists help companies protect their data.
 These professionals run regular checks on security systems and remain up-to-date on necessary improvements.
 Since most of these jobs require knowledge of programming languages, employers may require candidates with degrees.

 Incident responder roles vary with experience and employer.
-Typically, however, these professionals identify risks, detect intrusions, and perform forensic activities.
+However, these professionals identify risks, detect intrusions, and perform forensic activities.
 They may also develop security protocols and train organizational leaders and staff in effective incident response.
 In addition to attending bootcamps, incident responders may need graduate degrees in cybersecurity.

 Security managers often oversee teams of cybersecurity analysts and other personnel.
 Their roles focus more on management tasks like hiring, training, supervising, and coaching employees.
 This career requires both management skills and technical knowledge.